Heanon Wilkins Faculty Fellows/Visiting Assistant Professor or Instructor

 Heanon Wilkins Faculty Fellows/Visiting Assistant Professor or InstructorJob Summary:

-Miami University welcomes early-career candidates who have completed (or anticipate completing) their doctorate or terminal degree not more than four years prior to the August 2021 appointment date.
+Required: Miami University welcomes early-career candidates who will have completed a doctorate or terminal degree no later than December 31, 2023 and not more than four years prior to the August 2023 appointment date.

-Submit a cover letter, curriculum vitae, and a statement of proposed research (one to five pages) indicating area or discipline, statement of teaching philosophy, and sample scholarship.
-Letters of recommendation will be requested from the references listed in the application; the dissertation advisor should be one of those references.
-Inquiries about the position can be directed to Dana Cox at [email protected].
-EO/AA Statement/Clery Act:
+Submit a cover letter, curriculum vitae, a statement of proposed research (one to five pages) indicating area or discipline, statement of teaching philosophy, and sample scholarship, and a 1-page diversity statement addressing how you are prepared to work in an environment with people from cultures and environments different from your own.
+Discuss your contributions (or potential contributions) to the university’s commitment to diversity, equity, and inclusion.
+Letters of recommendation may be requested from the references listed in the application and do not have to be included at the time of application; the dissertation advisor should be one of those references.
+Inquiries may be directed to Dana Cox at [email protected]Diversity Statement:

 YesDate to Begin Screening Applicants: